gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 See: https://docs.python.org/3/library/turtle.html#turtle.mainloop

-| turtle.mainloop(), turtle.done() keeps the window open, Starts event loop - calling Tkinter's mainloop function.
-When used, it must be the last statement in the file.
+| Use turtle.mainloop() or turtle.done() to keep the window open.
+| When used, it must be the last statement in the file.

 .. code-block:: python